If you are having difficulty discovering your purpose in life, start by defining your favorite problems.

 When you do meaningful, self-directed work, 16 hrs/7x a week feels like part-time.

 While I’ve finally found a meaningful path worth travelling, I still struggle to make time for those closest to me.
 Perhaps this will solve itself as I become more efficient in my work, but tomorrow is never guaranteed.
-It must be a priority.
+Time with family and friends must be a priority.

 3. How can I overcome the tyranny of perfectionism?
 Even as I write this post, I am suffering from the effects of perfectionism.
 I constantly check and recheck my work, just to make sure everything is “perfect.”
 Eventually, I let my work out into the world, but not after hours of painstaking attention to detail.

 5. What is the least crowded channel?
 I’ve asked this question to myself for over a decade.
-It is why I’m done submitting resumes, it’s why I didn’t get a master’s degree (I didn’t catch myself in time for undergrad), and it is why I’ve been able to identify entry points to otherwise “inaccessible” leadership positions and unique adventures.
-It is why you are reading this today.
+It is why I’m done submitting resumes, it’s why I didn’t get a master’s degree (unfortunately I didn’t catch myself in time for undergrad), and it is why I’ve been able to identify entry points to otherwise “inaccessible” leadership positions and unique adventures.
+It is exactly why you are reading this essay right now.

 6. What would this look like if it were easy?
 Thanks to Tim Ferriss for this one.
 This is particularly useful when overwhelmed, frustrated, or intimidated.
 When I first became a restaurant manager, it was easy to get lost in the million tasks I needed to get done.
 By asking this question, I was able to devise a system for reducing stress and achieving my goal in a more effective way.